-It is good including the cockpit seat belt in this kit.
-If there was the decal of the side panel, it was better.
+It is good to include the cockpit seat belt in this kit.
+If there was a decal of the side panel, it was better.

 The rear body and half of the wings are separate parts.
 There are many parts to make the whole body.

 Meters are very real when I put an attached film.
 Also, I did dry brushing lightly.

 This kit can be built in the folded wing position.
 And there are some gaps at that point when the wings are straight.
 I think that the real airplane doesn’t have such gaps.
 Was anywhere mistaken?